-Public and transportation safety that is fully integrated and enabled through the use of technology.
+Public and responder safety that is fully integrated and enabled through the use of transportation technology.

 The Transportation Safety Advancement Group, through its special projects, work plan, and outreach activities, promotes technologies and best practices that minimize transportation incident impacts and support safe and efficient emergency response and management through interdisciplinary and inter-agency communications and coordination.